oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 ## Functions

-A function is created using a `fn` expression.
-It supports zero or more arguments and a single expression as the body.
+A function is created using an parameter list followed by an arrow.
+The parameter list can contain zero or more arguments and a single expression as the body.

 {% highlight go %}
-fn x -> x + 1
+(x) -> x + 1
 {% endhighlight %}

-Functions can be defined at the top level just like values are defined, using `def` and function expressions.
-However, as defining functions is a common task, a shorthand can be used.
+Functions can be defined at the top level just like values are defined, using names and function expressions.
+However, as defining functions is such a common task, a shorthand can be used.

 {% highlight go %}
-identity = fn x -> x
+identity = (x) -> x
-// can be written using the shorthand: identity x -> x
+// can be written using the shorthand: identity(x) = x
 {% endhighlight %}

 It is recommended to add an explicit type signature to definitions.
 Type